-Negative feedback systems, in general, tend to cause much confusion for those first learning their fundamental principles and behaviors.
-The closed-cycle “loop” formed by the interaction of sensing element, controller, final control element, and process means essentially that everything affects everything else.
+Negative feedback systems, in general, tend to cause confusion for those first learning their fundamental principles and behaviors.
+The closed-cycle “loop” formed by the interaction of sensing elements, controller, final control elements, and process means essentially that everything affects everything else.
 This is especially problematic when the feedback control system in question contains a fault and must be diagnosed.
 For example, if an operator happens to notice that the process variable (as indicated by a manual measurement or by some trusted indicating instrument) is not holding to setpoint, it could be the result of a fault in any portion of the system (sensor, controller, FCE, or even the process itself).

-Recall that every feedback control loop consists of four basic elements: an element that senses the process variable (e.g. primary sensing element, transmitter), an element that decides what how to regulate this process variable (e.g. a PID controller), an element that influences the process variable (e.g. a control valve, motor drive, or some other final control device), and finally the process itself which reacts to the final control device’s actions:
+Recall that every feedback control loop consists of four basic elements: an element that senses the process variable (e.g. primary sensing element, transmitter), an element that decides how to regulate this process variable (e.g. a PID controller), an element that influences the process variable (e.g. a control valve, motor drive, or some other final control device), and finally the process itself which reacts to the final control device’s actions:

 One of the basic diagnostic strategies for any instrumentation system is to assess whether the input value(s) and output value(s) correspond for each instrument.
 We may apply this same strategy to each of the four elements of a feedback control “loop” to identify where the problem might exist.
 If you encounter one of these four system portions whose output does not correspond with its input, you know that portion of the system is faulted.